Chunp2/SDC_Term1_Proj1/writeup_template.md

 averaging()
 '''python
 def averaging(lines):

-    """
-    This function finds average slope and intercept of lines in a frame.
+    #This function finds average slope and intercept of lines in a frame.
-    """

     left_slope = []
     left_intercept = []
     right_slope = []